C00kie-/learning_node/README.md

 good luck!

-note : all modules are in Node_Modules wich is not commited in this repo.
+note : all modules are in node_modules wich is not commited in this repo.